Elizabethtown, Pennsylvania: History

-After World War II, Elizabethtown grew rapidly, more than doubling its population between 1950 and 2000.
+Following the end of World War II, Elizabethtown grew rapidly, more than doubling its population between 1950 and 2000.
 Homes and businesses expanded into nearby farmland, making sprawl, farmland preservation, and revitalizing the downtown area important issues.

-The Kreider Shoe Manufacturing Company was listed on the National Register of Historic Places in 1980.
+Kreider Shoe Manufacturing Company in Elizabethtown was listed on the National Register of Historic Places in 1980.

 Public officials

 Borough council

 The Elizabethtown Borough Council has six members representing three voting wards.
 Each council member is elected to a four-year term.
 They are responsible for setting policy in every aspect of the borough, including budgeting, public works, zoning, and ordinances.